 - Social media

-Recognizing the customers’ ultimate objective isn’t buying pots and pans but becoming better cooks, Williams-Sonoma elevated the role of customer media and content, making it a part of the brand’s core mission.
+Recognizing the customers’ ultimate objective isn’t to buy pots and pans but to become better cooks, Williams-Sonoma elevated the role of customer media and content, making it a part of the brand’s core mission.

 Earlier this year, Hammock began working with 20|20 Research on a project designed to help boost their organic search results and generate leads for its suite of online research products.